 Tom Kha Gai (Coconut Milk Chicken Soup)

 This Tom Kha Gai (Coconut Milk Chicken Soup) is an intensely aromatic and flavorful traditional Thai soup.
 It’s fragrantly sweet and a little spicy, and ultimately just a tasty bowl full of chicken and mushroom soup heaven!
-Naturally gluten-free and dairy-free.
+It’s also naturally gluten-free and dairy-free.

 Wow guys.
 Just wow.